Research and selected publications

 The structural insights that we obtain can be used to preprocess SDPs and to create difficult SDP instance libraries.

-Talk at the Fields Institute, by Alex Touzov, May 11, 2021 with a slightly different title. - How do exponential size solutions arise in semidefinite programming?
+- How do exponential size solutions arise in semidefinite programming?
 G. Pataki, A. Touzov

-Talk at the Fields Institute, May 11, 2021 Poster talk at the MIP 2021 conference, May 24, 2021 2nd prize to Alex Touzov - On positive duality gaps in semidefinite programming G. Pataki
+Poster talk at the MIP 2021 conference, May 24, 2021 2nd prize to Alex Touzov - A simplified treatment of Ramana’s exact dual for semidefinite programming B. Lourenco, G. Pataki,

-Talk at the Radon Institute in Linz, December 2019 - Sieve-SDP: a simple facial reduction algorithm to preprocess semidefinite programs Y. Zhu, G. Pataki, Q. Tran-Dinh
+Submitted A talk - Sieve-SDP: a simple facial reduction algorithm to preprocess semidefinite programs Y. Zhu, G. Pataki, Q. Tran-Dinh

-Mathematical Programming Computation (2019) DOI
+Mathematical Programming Computation (2019) DOI A talk

-A much simplified treatment of the SDP results of the “Bad SDP” paper; that paper, however, addresses general conic linear programs - Exact duals and short certificates of infeasibility and weak infeasibility in conic linear programming , M. Liu, G. Pataki,
+SIAM Review (2019) DOI A talk - Exact duals and short certificates of infeasibility and weak infeasibility in conic linear programming , M. Liu, G. Pataki,

-A talk, Aug 2016 - Bad semidefinite programs: they all look the same G. Pataki
+Mathematical Programming, Ser.
+A (2018) 167:435–480 DOI A talk - Bad semidefinite programs: they all look the same G. Pataki

-A talk in 2014 - Exact duality in semidefinite programming based on elementary reformulations , M. Liu, G. Pataki,
+SIAM Journal on Optimization, 2017, 27(3), 146–172, 2017 DOI A talk - Exact duality in semidefinite programming based on elementary reformulations , M. Liu, G. Pataki,

-SIAM Journal on Optimization, 25(3), 1441–1454, 2015 DOI
+SIAM Journal on Optimization, 25(3), 1441–1454, 2015 DOI A talk

 An older paper, which deals with a closely related, classical problem is